 How to apply for NFP or MSP (MENA)Fellowship:

 - Please read the Obligations for NFP and MSP applicants before you start your application.

-- Read the step-by-step instructions and requirements and prepare all the documents in advance.
-Without these documents you will not be able to complete your application.
+- Read the step-by-step instructions and requirements and prepare all the documents.
+(You need them for your application)

-- All supporting documents must be uploaded in PDF format and must not exceed 2 MB.
+- Supporting documents must be uploaded in PDF format and must not exceed 2 MB.
 The following instruction can assist you: Converting documents to PDF.

 - All these steps need to be taken before the application deadline of 7th March 2017.

 - Please carefully check your appllication before submitting.
 Once your application has been submitted, there will be no further correspondence or opportunity to replace/correct documents.

 - NOTE: Only applicants who have been admitted to proceed into the next round will be notified before the 15th of March 2017.
 This decision is final and not subject of discussion and/or correspondence.